 Now I’m 16 with an ongoing passion for acting.
 I now have more confidence and believe that I have the potential to do whatever I dream.
 I’ve joined an acting agency and started attending acting classes to help achieve my aspirations.
 Girls Out Loud is awesome and made me want to be a role model to others as I believe every girl deserves a chance to find their confidence, step out of their comfort zone, discover their potential and chase their dreams.
 Being picked to go on this programme has been life changing for me and I now ready to be an Ambassador for the cause.’

 We are delighted to have Jessica on our team, she is an amazing role model already!

-Jessica also won the Little Sister Out Loud Award at the Shining Stars Ball in October 2019 here she is talking about her win.
+Lexie and Jessica won the Little Sister Out Loud Award at the Shining Stars Ball in October 2019 here they are talking about their win.